The study aimed at

 respondents (75.2%) have to travel 6 km and beyond to access or avail

 themselves this facility.
-Treatment
+T

 costs was mainly born by the respondents (49.7%) and spouse’s relatives and

-friends (36.7%) Regression analysis results showed that ‘person who pays
+Regression analysis results showed that ‘person who pays

 the treatment costs’ (p=0.003) and ‘place of consultation’ (p=0.000) were